-The Manager of the funds is BTNZ.
+The Manager of the Scheme is BTNZ.

-Details of the directors of BTNZ are available at companiesoffice.govt.nz/companies/.
+Details of the directors of BTNZ are available at companiesoffice.govt.nz/companies

 The directors of BTNZ may change from time to time without notice to you.

-The ultimate holding company of BTNZ is Westpac Banking Corporation, ABN 33 007 457 141, an Australian incorporated company.
+The ultimate holding company of BTNZ is Westpac Banking Corporation, ABN 33 007 457 141 (Westpac Banking Corporation), an Australian incorporated company.
 Westpac Banking Corporation is listed on the ASX.
-BTNZ has been a member of the Westpac group of companies (Westpac Group) since 31 October 2002.
+BTNZ has been a member of the Westpac Banking Corporation group of companies (Westpac Group) since 31 October 2002.

-Investments made in the funds do not represent bank deposits or other liabilities of Westpac, Westpac New Zealand Limited (Westpac NZ) or other members of the Westpac Group.
+Investments made in the funds do not represent bank deposits or other liabilities of Westpac Banking Corporation, Westpac New Zealand Limited (Westpac NZ) or other members of the Westpac Group.
 They are subject to investment and other risks, including possible delays in payment of withdrawal amounts in some circumstances, and loss of investment value, including principal invested.